antarthureau/max-graf-library/README.md

 `install.sh` copies the built externals into your Max packages folder.
 The SDK must live on a path without spaces (OneDrive-style synced folders will break the build).
-Detailed setup and troubleshooting notes can be split out into a separate BUILDING.md if that would be useful — just ask.
+Detailed setup and troubleshooting notes can be split out into a separate BUILDING.md if that would be useful- just ask.

 -----